SedaiEngineering/SampleKubeServices/README.md

 # SampleKubeServices
-This is a version of https://github.com/GoogleCloudPlatform/microservices-demo repo, customized for internal use
+This is a version of https://github.com/GoogleCloudPlatform/microservices-demo repo, customized for internal testing

 ## Quickstart (GKE)